 - 47. As provided by Section 5.5 of the Regulations, the International Registry may provide a facility permitting the registration of all assignments included in a "block assignment registration request".
-A "block assignment registration request" shall include: - an electronic certification by the assignor that all of the underlying interests evidenced by registrations on the International Registry in which it is a named party have been assigned to the assignee; and - (b) a consent thereto given by the assignee, each given under an authorisation.
+A "block assignment registration request" shall include: - (a) an electronic certification by the assignor that all of the underlying interests evidenced by registrations on the International Registry identified in the block assignment registration request have been assigned to the assignee; and - (b) a consent thereto given by the assignee, each given under an authorisation.